eshwen/phd-thesis/README.md

 ### Font

 The font of my choice is **Garamond Expert with New TX Math** for the main text (i.e., with the package `garamondx` - see [here](helpful_docs/garamondx-doc.pdf)).
+As well as being visually appealing, it supports bold, italic, and small cap styles that other Garamond variants do not.
 If compiling the document on Overleaf, this should already be installed.
 However, it is not bundled with TeX Live due to licensing.
 To circumvent this, one can follow the instructions at <http://tug.org/fonts/getnonfreefonts/>:

 ```bash
 curl --remote-name https://www.tug.org/fonts/getnonfreefonts/install-getnonfreefonts